-I am often asked to cast a vision for our future in the way a CEO might cast a vision for a business.
+We are sometimes asked to describe a vision for our future in the way a CEO might cast a vision for a business.
 Though churches must embrace certain business practices, the biblical model for leading the church is that of a shepherd or farmer rather than a business executive.
 This does not mean that we are called to sit back and do nothing.
-However, it explains why my approach is not to cast a vision but to gather a vision.
-Let me explain.
+However, it explains why our approach is not to cast a vision but to gather a vision.

 In the fifth chapter of Romans, Paul wrote:

 We continue to shout our praise even when we’re hemmed in with troubles, because we know how troubles can develop passionate patience in us, and how that patience in turn forges the tempered steel of virtue, keeping us alert for whatever God will do next.
 In alert expectancy such as this, we’re never left feeling shortchanged.
 Quite the contrary—we can’t round up enough containers to hold everything God generously pours into our lives through the Holy Spirit!
 (Romans 5:3-5, The Message)

 This passage describes the sense of hope and expectancy that we feel as we receive reports concerning what our congregations around the world are experiencing in Christ’s service.
 We have moved from being a denomination where our congregations existed to support a work that was done from a central headquarters, to a network of congregations that are working under the overall umbrella of the denomination.
 Now, each congregation seizes opportunities that God presents to them locally to advance the overall work of the church globally.